 Malrotation can cause the intestines to be blocked.
 Because the small intestine is not anchored as it should be, it may twist (volvulus), cutting off the blood supply to the intestines.
 Why the intestines do not move into the correct location in the abdomen is not known.

+Infants with intestinal malrotation often have other birth defects.
 Although malrotation occurs in infants, it can also occur during early childhood or in adulthood.
 In some people, malrotation is found incidentally as part of an evaluation for another problem.

 Infants with intestinal malrotation can suddenly develop vomiting, diarrhea, and abdominal pain and swelling, and these symptoms can also come and go.